Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Evaluation

+Furthermore, to thoroughly test the real-world scalability of our approach, we included two additional, large-scale datasets in our evaluation, \textbf{CRT\_ex} and \textbf{Cardiovascular Disease}~\citep{AlamShihab_heartfailure}.
+The experimental setup for these datasets followed the same protocol as our main experiments.
+To maintain focus on our core contributions, the detailed results and analysis for this scalability study are presented in ~\ref{sec:scalability_exp}.

+\textbf{Baselines.} We compare RCA against 25 baselines representing diverse approaches, including Traditional ML Models, Neural-symbolic Networks, LLM-based Methods, Reasoning LLMs, Medical LLM and LLM-based Agents.
+All LLM baselines were provided with the same global data distribution ($\mathcal{D}_{train}$) and illustrative in-context examples from the training set that \Ours~ utilized.
+For each baseline, we provide a detailed introduction in ~\ref{sec:baselines}

 \textbf{Evaluation Metrics.} Our evaluation employs two categories of metrics. \begin{itemize}[left=0.2cm] \item \textbf{Metrics for Predictive Performance:} We use accuracy, the Matthews Correlation Coefficient (MCC), and the F1-score.
 These metrics serve as quantitative proxies for the depth and correctness of the model's understanding, with MCC and F1-score being particularly informative for the imbalanced datasets common in medicine. \item \textbf{Metrics for Explanation Quality:} To directly measure the quality of the generated descriptive statements, we developed four criteria grounded in cognitive science and medical practice: Cognitive Load (CL), Logical Argumentation (LA), Evidence-based Medicine (EBM), and Cognitive Biasing (CB).
-These criteria have been recognized by 3 doctors as clinically valuable, as they align with real-world medical assessment needs for evaluating the clarity, rationality, and reliability of explanatory content.
-Then doctors are invited to score each explanation on a scale of 1 to 10 for each criterion based on a detailed rubric.
-The rubric of these metrics are provided in Appendix~\ref{sec:EXP_rubric}, while specific examples can be found in Appendix~\ref{sec:AExpCase}. \end{itemize}
+Details of these metrics are provided in ~\ref{sec:EXP_rubric}, while specific examples can be found in ~\ref{sec:AExpCase}.

+\item \textbf{Metrics for Explanation Usability:}To further validate usability, we conducted a formal human-centric study to assess practical usability.
+We asked 3 expert clinicians to review 50 sample explanations from each of the three datasets.In this study, participants compared the explanation from RCA against the explanation from strongest baseline `Qwen3-235B'.
+For each pair, the clinicians were asked to identify the superior explanation across our four core criteria.
+This forced-choice design allows us to directly and formally quantify the expert preference for RCA's explanations.
+Analysis is provided in ~\ref{sec:mainexp_supply}